ymgn-dev/dotfiles_linux/README.md

 ## Installation

-If you link dotfiles with your local bash, inputrc or NeoVim, execute below command.
+If you link dotfiles with your local .bashrc, inputrc or NeoVim, execute below command.
 ```shell
 cd dotfiles/
 sh link.sh